-If making on STOVE TOP – heat oil over medium heat, add sausage and brown each side, about 5 minutes.
-Set aside and to the same pan, add onion ( a little more oil if necessary)and saute until fragrant and golden.
+- If making on STOVE TOP – heat oil over medium heat, add sausage and brown each side, about 5 minutes.
+Set the sausage aside, and add to the same pan, the onion ( a little more oil if necessary)and saute until fragrant and golden.
 Add celery, bell pepper, garlic and jalapeño, lowing heat to medium, and cook, stirring frequently, about 5 minutes or until tender.
 Return the browned sausage to the pan.

-Scrape up any browned bits.
+- Scrape up any browned bits.
 Bring to a boil.
+Scrape up again.
 Reduce heat to low.

 Keywords: jambalaya recipe, best jambalaya recipe, instant pot jambalaya, how to make jambalaya in an instant pot, best instant pot recipes